1. How do I register?

 7. How do I make payments?
 When do I pay?
 Can I pay when I show up?

 A minimum $75 deposit is required with all registrations.
 Balance of payments, including canteen money, can be made online by visiting My Account or by USPS mail.
 Upon processing your payment, you will be sent an email confirming the transactions and stating any balances due.
 You will NOT receive reminders or invoices regarding balances.
 In order to speed up the check–in process, our policy requires full payment of camp fees AT LEAST 14 DAYS PRIOR to the camp session.
-We encourage you to send canteen payments and make Photo CD payment (optional) prior to the first day of camp to qualify for Express Lane check-in (See #12)!
+We encourage you to send canteen payments and make Bunk1 payment (optional) prior to the first day of camp to speed up the onsite registration process!

-8. When d0 I send money for canteen?
+8. When do I send money for canteen?
 How much should I send?

 9. Is there any help to pay for camp?